rojia20/python-site/docs/numpy/numpy_other_func.md

 ### 7. Create an array: with random float numbers (negative or positive)
 - Random float numbers (negative or positive) are normally distributed
-- standardized with mean = 0 and SD = 1
+- Standardized with mean = 0 and SD = 1
 - ```np.random.randn(size)```

 ```python